humbleguidant/CounsellingApp/README.md

 # Counselling App
 This is a counselling app created in React Native, with Firebase DB.
 It gives tips and advice on how to stay in a positive state of mind.
 Some of these tips include avoiding negative thinking, eating heatlthy foods, and so on.
 Users can create an account and access the content.
 The database stores user accounts such as the username, full name, and password.
 When the user logs in, they are given a main menu with eight options.
 Assertiveness, Balancing Emotional & Logical Thought, Body Scan, Challenging Negative Thoughts, Check In, Healthy Relationships, Managing Stress, and the 5 Minute Rule.
 If user forgot password, they can reset it on the login page.
+Passwords are encrypted when creating new account.

 # Source Code
 The source code that makes up the screens and handles the database functionality are in the components folder.
 The App.js is the main core of the app and all of the screens run on that file using Stack Navigation.